 Dolly Parton’s Imagination Library, Canada

-Dolly Parton’s Imagination Library of Canada is a free book gifting organization devoted to inspiring a love of reading in the hearts of children everywhere.
+Dolly Parton’s Imagination Library of Canada is a free book gifting program devoted to inspiring a love of reading in the hearts of children everywhere.
 Each month, enrolled children receive a high quality, age appropriate book in the mail, free of charge.
 Children receive books from birth to age five.

 From a Toronto stage in November of 2006, Dolly Parton gleefully announced the Canadian expansion of her Imagination Library.
 It was the first international push for the organization.
 The development was thanks, in part, to an early agreement with the Canadian-based organization, Invest in Kids which proved to be just the beginning.
 Program coverage in Canada spans across Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Northwest Territories, Ontario, Saskatchewan and Yukon Territories.